ramiyengar/kore/doc/quick-start.md

 2. `allocation.yml` : This is responsible for allocating the Cloud credential to one or more defined teams.
 To allow it allocatable to every team, this can be left as a wildcard

-3. `gke-cluster.yml` : This dfines the shape of the kubernetes clusters, these are essential settings for GKE.
+3. `gke-cluster.yml` : This defines the shape of the kubernetes clusters, these are essential settings for GKE.
 You can create many of these with different names i.e. `gke-cluster-dev.yml` and `gke-prod.yml` , make sure to change

 ### Provisioning a team cluster